veebch/boostbox/README.md

 # Setup

-Earlier iterations used Manjaro Linux (from the Raspberry Pi imager) but more recently vanilla RaspiOS was used and everything was done in a Gframebuffer-enabled console.
+Earlier iterations used Manjaro Linux (from the Raspberry Pi imager) but more recently vanilla RaspiOS was used and everything was done in a framebuffer-enabled console.

 The screen will be slightly obscured by the edges of the frame.
 This can be fixed by adding overscan values to `/boot/firmware/cmdline.txt`.